The Visual Culture of the American Civil War and Its Aftermath

 New York, New York

-The American Social History Project/Center for Media and Learning at the City University of New York Graduate Center will host a two-week summer institute in July 2016 for 30 college and university teachers to study the visual culture of the American Civil War and its aftermath.
-The institute will focus on the era’s array of visual media—including the fine arts, ephemera, photography, cartoons, maps, and monuments— to examine how information and opinion about the war and its impact were recorded and disseminated, and the ways visual media expressed and shaped Americans’ views on both sides of and before and after the conflict.
-Participants will hear lectures by noted historians, art historians, and archivists and attend hands-on sessions in major museums and archives.
-A team of four institute faculty that represents the range of work in the field will introduce participants to the rich body of new scholarship that addresses or incorporates Civil War and postwar visual culture, prompt them to do further research, and help them to use visual evidence to enhance their scholarship and teaching about the war and its short- and long-term effects.
+The American Social History Project/Center for Media and Learning at the City University of New York Graduate Center will host a National Endowment for the Humanities institute in Summer 2023 for 25 college and university teachers to study the visual culture of the American Civil War and its aftermath.
+This sixth iteration of the institute will focus on the era’s array of visual media—including the fine arts, ephemera, photography, cartoons, maps, and monuments—to examine how information and opinion about the war and its impact were recorded and disseminated, and the ways visual media expressed and shaped views on both sides of and before and after the conflict.
+The institute will take place in-person.
+Institute members will participate in seminars led by noted historians, art historians, and archivists, and take part in hands-on sessions in museums and archives.
+A team of three institute faculty that represents the range of work in the field will introduce participants to the rich body of new scholarship that addresses or incorporates Civil War and postwar visual culture, conduct individual conferences to do further research, and help them to use visual evidence to enhance their scholarship and teaching.

 For further information, contact: